 Quite a few people wonder how much a golden retriever costs in total, not just at the time of buying.
 The answer may vary, but between adoption or breeder purchase, plus yearly expenses, it could come out to anywhere between $15,000 to $30,000 over a lifetime.
 But how much do golden retrievers cost at first?

-Normally, you would see that reputable breeders charge $1,000 to $2,000, whereas if you are adopting from a shelter, it may cost only a hundred dollars or so.
+Normally, you would see that reputable breeders charge $1,000 to $2,000, whereas if you are adopting from a shelter.
+It may cost only a hundred dollars or so.
 For budget-conscious buyers who ask, How much are golden retrievers, and what is reasonable, remember that cheaper is not always better.

 Responsible breeding practices directly impact the dog’s long-term health.
 To those who may ask how much a golden retriever should cost, a fair price would constitute health screenings, proper care, and breed standards.
 Finally, the price of a golden retriever puppy includes initial supplies, such as a crate, leash, toys, and first vet visits.